IT-nhan326/startToLearnReactPart5/README.md

 _A look behind the scene of REACT.
 Optimization techniques.
-_React Re-evaluation flow. **React.memo** to prevent unnecessary Re-evaluation _"useCallback" to store function that may never change to prevent Re- _useCallback(() => {
+_React Re-evaluation flow. **React.memo** to prevent unnecessary Re-evaluation _"useCallback" to store function that may never change to prevent Re-evaluation

+_useCallback(() => {
     something
 },[])